Youth vs. Adulthood

 At eleven years old, Reuben exists somewhere between childhood and adulthood.
 He still possesses a childish understanding of the world of adults, but he recognizes the vast differences in maturity between himself and his younger, sister, Swede, as well as between himself and his older brother, Davy.
 Reuben fixates on the differences between himself and Davy in particular, and these comparisons influence how Reuben conceptualizes what it means to be grown up.

 The Lands are an extremely religious family, and the logic of the novel is rooted in Christian belief.
 The family's deep faith propels their behavior, beginning with Jeremiah's decision to drop out of college to become a plumber after being picked up by a tornado and surviving unharmed—a truly miraculous event.
-This event situates miracles and religion as the central concern of the novel and asks the reader to question miracles, faith, and how…(read full theme analysis)
+This event situates miracles and religion as the central concern of the novel and asks the reader to question miracles, faith, and how…read analysis of Religion

 The members of the Land family are extremely loyal to one another.
 Reuben and the reader are led to believe that it's Davy's loyalty to his family and his girlfriend Dolly that leads him to heroically kill Tommy Basca and Israel Finch in the first place.
 However, as Davy and the rest of the family move westward, the very idea of loyalty—what exactly loyalty means, and who's deserving of it—is tested and questioned.

 Peace Like a River focuses intently on the idea that all actions, thoughts, and beliefs (noble or otherwise) have consequences.
 Reuben and Swede watch this play out through Davy's trial and subsequent escape, and Reuben experiences the consequences of his own actions in North Dakota after he reconnects with Davy.
-Yet justice—the notion that such consequences will be fair—doesn't always mean the same thing to different people, and much of Reuben's growing up happens…(read full theme analysis)
+Yet justice—the notion that such consequences will be fair—doesn't always mean the same thing to different people, and much of Reuben's growing up happens…read analysis of Justice and Consequences